The Federated Department of History at NJIT and Rutgers Newark has three student organizations, Phi Alpha Theta, History Club and the Pre-Law Society.

 Pre Law Society

-The Pre-Law Society, History Club and Phi Alpha Theta events are a great way to meet others who share an interest in and love for history, the social sciences and the law.
+The Pre-Law Society and Phi Alpha Theta events are a great way to meet others who share an interest in and love for history, the social sciences and the law.
 Everyone is welcome at our own local meetings – history majors and minors, Law Technology and Culture majors and legal studies minors, and interested members of the general student population.
-We welcome new ideas about how to make the History Club and Phi Alpha Theta better!
+We welcome new ideas and members!